zaqifathis/BIMserver-doc/Feature-statusses.md

 This page should reflect the current status of BIMserver features

+If you test a functionality and it works, but it says "test" in this table, please let us know and we will update this document.
+If you are missing features, please let us know too.
+If you do not agree on certain decisions, also please let us know!
+If you want to adopt a feature, well you get the idea...

 | Feature | Status | Future plans |
 | ------------- | ------------- | ----- | ------ |
 | CityGML Serializer | Not working | Move to own repository |